Japan in February: Weather, Festivals, and Travel Tips

 Kitano Tenmangu

-The shrine holds a plum blossom festival every year in February when the plum trees in the shrine’s garden are in full bloom.
+The shrine holds a plum blossom festival every year in February when the plum trees in the garden are in full bloom.

 The festival features food stalls, traditional performances, and other activities.